JanisGeise/sparseSpatialSampling/README.md

 - write unit tests for relevant methods and functions
 - complete documentation of repository

+### Current issues
+- for 3D cases, the nodes are not assigned correctly or not even displayed in paraview, although they are present in the HDF5 file.
+For 2D everything works fine, the assignment issue is just in the third dimension

 ## Potential features / Ideas
 - testing different metrics and combinations thereof -> we need a second metric for, e.g., shear stress to account for boundary layers, etc.